Skip to content

 What is the best time to produce vitamin D from the sun?

 General recommendations often mention late morning or afternoon, when UVB is sufficiently present without necessarily seeking prolonged exposure.
-Anses cites 15 to 20 minutes of exposure during these time slots as a general benchmark, but this benchmark must always be adjusted according to the season, skin type, and local context.
+Anses cites 15 to 20 minutes of exposure during these times as a general guide, but this guide should always be adjusted according to the season, skin type, and local context.

-Can vitamin D be produced behind a window?
+Can you produce vitamin D behind a window?

 No, not significantly.
-Vitamin D synthesis depends on UVB, but standard glazing blocks most of it.
+Vitamin D synthesis depends on UVB, but standard windows block most of it.
 The sensation of heat or brightness on the skin is therefore not enough to effectively trigger the mechanism.

 How long should you expose yourself to the sun each day?

 There is no universal duration.
-For many adults, 15 to 20 minutes can be a general benchmark, but the duration of sun exposure varies depending on pigmentation, age, latitude, season, weather, and the amount of skin exposed.
+For many adults, 15 to 20 minutes can be a general guide, but the duration of sun exposure varies depending on pigmentation, age, latitude, season, weather, and the surface area of skin exposed.

 Is tanning necessary to synthesize vitamin D?

 No. Production begins before any visible tanning.
-Tanning is not a reliable indicator of a good vitamin D level, nor a goal to pursue to optimize vitamin status.
+Tanning is not a reliable indicator of good vitamin D levels, nor a target to aim for to optimize vitamin status.

-Why is there a lack of vitamin D in winter?
+Why do we lack vitamin D in winter?

-In winter, the sun angle and the decrease in available UVB significantly reduce the effectiveness of skin exposure in many regions.
-The time spent outdoors is also often shorter, with more covering clothing.
+In winter, the sun's angle and the decrease in available UVB greatly reduce the effectiveness of skin exposure in many regions.
+Time spent outdoors is also often shorter, with more covering clothing.

 Do darker skins produce less vitamin D?

-Should vitamin D be taken all year round?
+Should you take vitamin D all year round?

 Does sunscreen prevent vitamin D production?

-It can reduce it, but it does not necessarily completely prevent it under actual conditions of use.
-Photoprotection should not be abandoned; in case of very limited exposure or very rigorous protection, the question of complementary intake can be discussed with a healthcare professional.
+It can reduce it, but does not necessarily completely prevent it under real-world usage conditions.
+Photoprotection should not be abandoned; in cases of very limited exposure or very rigorous protection, the question of complementary intake can be discussed with a healthcare professional.

 Sources